M-Media-Group/Vue3-SPA-starter-template/README.md

 - Auto schema markup generation (at least the basics)

 ### Components

+#### BaseForm
+A helper component that makes it easy to create forms with validation.
+It's a wrapper around native browser validation.

+Props:
+- submitText: string - The text to display on the submit button
+- disabled: boolean - Whether the form is disabled or not
+- isLoading: boolean - Whether the form is loading or not
+- showSubmitButton: boolean - Whether to show the submit button or not

+Methods that can be called (make sure to set a ref on the BaseForm):
+- checkValidity - check the validity of each input in the form at once
+- setInputErrors - pass a JSON object with the input names as keys and the error messages as values.
+The values can also be an array (this is how Laravel returns errors from the backend, for example)
+- focusOnFirstInput - focus on the first input element in the form
+- setSuccessOnInputs - sets aria-invalid to false on valid inputs, which in turn renders a green border with PicoCSS.
+Will clear after 5 seconds, just like native browser errors

+Slots:
+- default - the form content
+- submit - the submit content (will replace the default submit button)
+  - The slot provides the submitText, submit (method), disabled, and isLoading props that you can use

+#### BaseButton
-- BaseButton component that automatically renders a `button`, `a` with a role of `button`, or `router-link` depending on the props passed (if href its an `a`, if to its a `router-link`, otherwise its a `button`)
+Automatically render a `button`, `a` with a role of `button`, or `router-link` depending on the props passed (if `href` its an `a`, if `to` its a `router-link`, otherwise its a `button`)

-- BaseForm component using native HTML5 validation (set custom errors on inputs and then have the browser handle them natively with `setCustomValidity`)
+Props:
+- to: string - The route to link to (optional)
+- href: string - The href to link to (optional)

+Slots:
+- Default slot - The text to display in the button

-- BaseModal
+#### BaseModal
+Render a modal with an optional backdrop and close button.

+Props:
+- title: string - The title of the modal
+- allowBackgroundClickToClose: boolean - allow clicking the background to close the modal
+- showFooter: boolean - show the modal footer
+- showCloseInHeader: boolean - show the close button in the header
+- showTrigger: boolean - show the trigger button

+Slots:
+- default - the modal content
+- trigger - the trigger button
+- footer - the modal footer

 ### Continuous Integration and Continuous Deployment
 - Env file support